alexdrydew/docs/en/toloka-kit/reference/toloka.client.collectors.Captcha.md

 Used with conditions:
-* StoredResultsCount - How many times the performer entered captcha.
+* StoredResultsCount - How many times the Toloker entered captcha.
-* SuccessRate - Percentage of correct answers of the performer to the captcha.
+* SuccessRate - Percentage of correct answers of the Toloker to the captcha.
-* FailRate - Percentage of wrong answers of the performer to the captcha.
+* FailRate - Percentage of wrong answers of the Toloker to the captcha.

 Used with actions:
 * RestrictionV2 - Block access to projects or pools.
-* ApproveAllAssignments - Approve all replies from the performer.
+* ApproveAllAssignments - Approve all replies from the Toloker.
-* RejectAllAssignments - Reject all replies from the performer.
+* RejectAllAssignments - Reject all replies from the Toloker.
-* SetSkill - Set perfmer skill value.
+* SetSkill - Set Toloker's skill value.
-* SetSkillFromOutputField - Set performer skill value from source.
+* SetSkillFromOutputField - Set Toloker's skill value from source.

 ## Parameters Description

 | Parameters | Type | Description |
 | :----------| :----| :-----------|
-`history_size`|**Optional\[int\]**|<p>The number of times the performer was shown a captcha recently.</p>
+`history_size`|**Optional\[int\]**|<p>The number of times the Toloker was shown a captcha recently.</p>

 **Examples:**

-How to ban a performer in this project if he mistakes in captcha.
+How to ban a Toloker in this project if he mistakes in captcha.

 ```python
 new_pool = toloka.pool.Pool(....)